Entitlements via the UI

 Setting an Entitlement Token

-When you create an Entitlement Token, we generate a random string for the token itself, and it is this random string that will appear in URLs or other configuration files that use the token.
-The token is not displayed in the Website UI until you click on the token field:
+When you create an Entitlement Token, we generate a random string for the token secret itself and it is this secret that will be used in configuration files that use the token.

-You set an Entitlement Token by clicking the orange "Set Token" button:
+You set an Entitlement Token secret by clicking the dots to the right of a token and then clicking "Set Token":

 You will then be presented with the Set Token form, where you have to confirm the repository slug/identifier (to prevent the accidental setting of a token) and enter the new string for the token: